Nikol Reznikov

-Nikol Reznikov (Hebrew: ניקול רזניקוב; born December 27, 1999) is an Israeli model and beauty pageant titleholder who was crowned Miss Israel 2018 and she represented Israel at Miss Universe 2018 pageant.
+Nikol Reznikov (Hebrew: ניקול רזניקוב; born December 27, 1999) is an Israeli model and beauty pageant titleholder who was crowned Miss Israel 2018 and represented Israel at Miss Universe 2018 pageant.

 Life and career

 Reznikov was born in Afula, Israel, to parents Evgeni and Victoria.
-She studyed Communications in high school.
-Her father runs an Iscar department store, whereas her mother is a bookkeeper.
+She studied communications in high school.
+Her father runs an Iscar department store and her mother is a bookkeeper.
 Her grandmother taught her Russian from a young age.
 Her mother was born in Tashkent, Uzbek SSR, USSR.
 Her father was born in Kyiv, Ukrainian SSR, USSR.

 In 2020, Reznikov competed as a contestant on Survivor: VIP 3, the tenth season of the Israeli edition of the Survivor franchise.

-Pageantry
+Pageants

 Miss Israel 2018

-Reznikov was crowned as Miss Israel 2018 pageant.
-She succeeded outgoing Miss Israel 2017 Adar Gandelsman.
+Reznikov won the Miss Israel 2018 pageant, succeeding Miss Israel 2017, Adar Gandelsman.

 Miss Universe 2018

-Reznikov represented her country at the Miss Universe 2018 pageant in Bangkok, Thailand.
+Reznikov represented Israel at the Miss Universe 2018 pageant in Bangkok, Thailand.
 She was unplaced.